Diffuse infantile fibromatosis: Causes

 These mutations are caused by errors in DNA replication and they can be either germline or somatic.
 Germline mutations occur in sperm or egg cells meaning that the mutation can be passed down to future generations.
 While somatic mutations occur after fertilization during a time of rapid cell division and development.
 Somatic mutations cannot be passed down to offspring because they do not occur in germ cells (sperm and egg).

 Everyone inherits two copies of the same gene, one from either parent.
 Mutations in one copy or both copies of the gene may result in the development of a disease or disorder.
 IM may present as either an autosomal dominant or recessive disorder.
 Autosomal mutations are those not occurring in the X and Y chromosomes.
-Autosomal dominant disorders are those in which a mutation in one gene is needed for the disorder to manifest; while autosomal recessive disorders need both genes to carry the mutation.
-IM acts at an autosomal dominant disorder when there is either a germline or somatic mutation in one copy of the PDGFRB gene.
-In rare cases, IM manifests as an autosomal recessive disorder in individuals who inherited two mutated NOTCH3 genes.
+Autosomal dominant disorders are those in which a mutation in one gene is needed for the disorder to manifest, while autosomal recessive disorders need both genes to carry the mutation.
+IM acts as an autosomal dominant disorder when there is either a germline or somatic mutation in one copy of the PDGFRB gene.
+In rare cases, IM manifests as an autosomal recessive disorder in individuals who have inherited two mutated NOTCH3 genes.

 Mechanism

-Although the exact mechanism of diffuse infantile myofibromatosis is not known, mutations in autosomal inherited genes, PDGFRB and NOTCH3, are suspected to play a big role in the formation of the disorder.
+Although the exact mechanism of diffuse infantile myofibromatosis is not known, mutations in autosomal inherited genes, PDGFRB and NOTCH3, are suspected to play a large role in the formation of the disorder.
 These genetic mutations are passed down either dominantly or recessively between generations.
-Thus, it is a rarely inherited disease; however, this emphasizes the importance of genetic testing and accurate diagnosis to assess for the risk of developing IM.
+Thus, it is a rarely inherited disease; however, this emphasizes the importance of genetic testing and accurate diagnosis to assess the risk of developing IM.

 Myofibromatosis refers to the formation and growth of rare tumors in various parts of the body, including the skin and bones.
 Tumors form through abnormal and excessive cell growth and division, which can lead to a variety of disorders and diseases, like myofibromatosis and cancer.